jolice/MoscowMetroBot/README.md

 Besides the route planning, the bot currently supports the following commands:

-- top: displays stations that are most commonly used in the routes
+- top: displays stations that are most commonly used in the routes.
-- stats: tells the statistics of a route (how many times it was built) or a station (how many routes involve this station)
+- stats: tells the statistics of a route (how many times it was built) or a station (how many routes involve this station).

 A command must start with the slash.